informarte/yuck/README.md

 * It prunes the constraint network by removing useless constraints.
 * It uses an annealing schedule that interleaves adaptive cooling with geometric reheating.
 * In move generation, it concentrates on variables that are involved in constraint violations.
-* It uses restarting to increase robustness: When a solver terminates without having reached its objective, it gets replaced by a new one starting out from another random assignment.
-* When Yuck is configured to use multiple threads, restarting turns into parallel solving: Given a thread pool and a stream of solvers with a common objective, Yuck submits the solvers to the thread pool and, when one of the solvers provides a solution that satisfies the objective, Yuck discards all running and pending solvers.
+* When Yuck is configured to use multiple threads, each thread runs a solver with solvers sharing bounds on the objective value.

 ## Global constraints